Circaevum/circaevum-dao-phase-1/README.md

 ### Yin-Yang Characteristics
 - Yin = adaptive, darkness, source of emergence
-- Yen represents the individual.
+- Yin represents the individual.
 Their contributions can be converted into Yang tokens at a 3:1 ratio.
 - This takes up half of a Yin Yang, with a small hole where Yin coagulates into a ball of Yang, which is independent of the other half of the Yin Yang, which also includes a hole
 - Yang = conservative, resistant to change, source of decay, full of light and density
 - Yang represents the company.
-The overall company is a ball of energy with inertia, and it needs to shed affectively 1 Yang token per quarter to offer incentive to Yin pool.
+The overall company is a ball of energy with inertia, and it needs to shed effectively 1 Yang token per quarter to offer incentive to Yin pool.
 - The hole in Yang is to represent the portion of Yang that is lost to make way for the proportional incoming Yang.

 Yin-Yang Geometry